Difference Between Training, Sparring, and Bag Gloves

 Why training gloves became the default gym option

-Layered foam padding Balances impact protection
+Layered foam padding Balances impact across mixed surfaces

-Hook-and-loop closure Fast removal between rounds
+Hook-and-loop closure Easy on and off between rounds

-Ventilation mesh Reduces sweat buildup
+Ventilation mesh Cuts down on sweat accumulation

-Moderate wrist support Helps beginners maintain alignment
+Moderate wrist support Helps beginners stay aligned on impact

 What Are Sparring Gloves?